Bulbinella nutans

-Bulbinella nutans is a species of plants in the family Asphodelaceae.
+Bulbinella nutans is a species of flowering plant in the family Asphodelaceae.
 It is found in the Cape Province of South Africa.

 B.nutans is a large plant, reaching nearly a meter in height.
 It closely resembles Bulbine latifolia, but has a wider and shorter inflorescence.

 B.nutans naturally occurs in the southern Cape, from Cape Town eastwards to the Robertson Karoo, Caledon, and east of Swellendam.